Nail technician

 What it's like

-You would care for people’s hands and feet, giving manicures and pedicures to keep them looking their best and feeling healthy.
+Great nails don't happen by accident, it's by appointment!
+As a nail technician, you'll care for people's hands and feet – giving them manicures and pedicures to keep them looking their best.

-Decorate nails with coloured varnish, transfers, gems or glitter
+putting on false nails or extensions – you'll then decorate them with coloured varnish, transfers, gems or glitter

-Repair, look after and remove false nails and extensions
+repairing, looking after and removing false nails or extensions

-Give advice about nail care and recommend useful products
+giving advice about nail care and recommending useful products to clients

 Explore more information about this job